 - You only get call recording if you upgrade to the Professional plan.

-- With the Call Center Solution, you’ll have to pay per minute for call recording unless you upgrade to the Silver plan (33% more expensive than the Bronze plan).
+- With the Essentials Solution, you’ll have to pay per minute for call recording unless you upgrade to the Silver plan.

 The kicker?
 Most of these features are table stakes with other VoIP providers, so they don’t cost extra each month or require paid add-ons.